lsmem(1) — Linux manual page

 -o, --output list

 Specify which output columns to print.
-Use --help to get a
+Use --help to obtain a

 list of all supported columns.
-The default list of columns
+To extend the default list of

 --output-all